Review: Freeman PFBC940 Flooring Stapler (2023)

 The one thing we didn’t like about this staple gun was how to change the nailing base.
 The various components that are being swapped out are quite small and can be easy to misplace.
 It’s going to take you a few minutes to switch to one of the 4 different options you’ve got with the stapler, especially when you first begin to use it.

-For the value that you receive with a staple gun below $80, the Freeman PFBC940 could be a tremendous investment to make for your next project.
+For the value that you receive with a staple gun the Freeman PFBC940 could be a tremendous investment to make for your next project.
 We’d definitely use it again and that’s why we have no problem recommending it to you.

 What Are Others Saying?